The deployment process¶

 This means that if a new version has been released, the next deployment will use that - without warning, and with possibly unexpected results.
 It is therefore strongly recommended to pin package versions in your project’s installation lists wherever possible to prevent this.
-(See also How to pin all of your Aldryn Django project’s Python dependencies.)
+(See also Pin all dependencies.)

 Image re-use on the cloud¶

 In some circumstances, the build process will not build a new image:

 If there are no new commits in the repository, and an image has been built already for the Test server, that image will be re-used for the Live server.

 When deploying a mirror project, the image already created for the original will be re-used.

 Local image caching can affect components that are subject to regular updates, such as Python packages installed with

 pip.
 In this case, a new version of a component may have been released, but the local build will continue to use an